Joseph Martino: Priesthood

 Martino was ordained to the priesthood for the Archdiocese of Philadelphia by Bishop James Hickey on December 18, 1970, in St. Peter’s Basilica in Rome.
-After returning to Pennsylvania, Martino worked as an assistant pastor in Philadelphia (1971–1975, 1987), Penndel, Pennsylvania, (1975–1977), and Jenkintown, Pennsylvania (summers of 1977-1981).
+After returning to Pennsylvania, Martino worked as an assistant pastor in Philadelphia (1971–1975, 1987), Penndel, Pennsylvania (1975–1977), and Jenkintown, Pennsylvania (summers of 1977-1981).
 He taught at Bishop Shanahan High School in West Chester, Pennsylvania, from 1982 to 1984.
-Martino wrote the official document requesting the beatification of Katharine Drexel, a 19th century American nun.
+Martino wrote the official document requesting the beatification of Sister Katharine Drexel.

-From 1986 to 1992, Martino served as dean of formation in the Theology Division and assistant professor of Church History at St. Charles Borromeo Seminary.
-He was raised to the rank of an honorary prelate of his holiness in 1991.
-Martino served as director of the Archdiocesan Office for Ecumenical and Interreligious Affairs (1990–1993, 1997–2003) and for Renewal of Pastoral Life (1992–1997).
+From 1986 to 1992, Martino served as dean of formation in the Theology Division and assistant professor of church history at St. Charles Borromeo Seminary.
+The Vatican raised him to the rank of honorary prelate in 1991.
+Martino served as director of the archdiocesan Office for Ecumenical and Interreligious Affairs (1990–1993, 1997–2003) and for the Office for Renewal of Pastoral Life (1992–1997).

 Auxiliary Bishop of Philadelphia

-On January 24, 1996, Martino was appointed as an auxiliary bishop of the Archdiocese of Philadelphia and titular bishop of Cellae in Mauretania by Pope John Paul II.
+On January 24, 1996, Martino was appointed as an auxiliary bishop of Philadelphia and titular bishop of Cellae in Mauretania by Pope John Paul II.
 He was consecrated on March 11, 1996, by Cardinal Anthony Bevilacqua, with Archbishop Francis B. Schulte and Bishop Edward Cullen serving as co-consecrators, at the Basilica of Saints Peter and Paul in Philadelphia.

 Bishop of Scranton

-Martino was named as the ninth bishop of the Diocese of Scranton on July 5, 2003 by Pope John Paul II.
-He was installed on October 1, 2003 at St. Peter's Cathedral in Scranton.
-In January 2007, Martino decided to close Bishop O'Reilly, Seton Catholic, Bishop Hafey, Bishop Hoban, Bishop O'Hara and Bishop Hannan high schools, along with several grade schools.
-In total he closed about 30 schools.
-In January 2009, Martino announced that, due to a priest shortage and diminishing financial resources, the Diocese of Scranton would either close or consolidate almost half of its 209 parishes.
+Martino was named as the ninth bishop of Scranton on July 5, 2003, by John Paul II.
+He was installed on October 1, 2003, at St. Peter's Cathedral in Scranton, Pennsylvania.
+In January 2007, Martino decided to close five Catholic high schools and 13 elementary schools.
+In January 2009, Martino announced that, due to a priest shortage and diminishing financial resources, the diocese would either close or consolidate almost half of its 209 parishes.

-In 2008, Martino decertified the Scranton Diocese Association of Catholic Teachers, which had functioned in the diocese for 30 years.
+In 2008, Martino decertified the Scranton Diocese Association of Catholic Teachers, a teachers union that had functioned in the diocese for 30 years.
 He replaced it with a diocesan association of teachers.
-The head of the teachers union described this new organization as a "company union".
+The head of the Association of Catholic Teachers described this new group as a "company union".

-When the presidents of four Catholics universities and colleges in the diocese asked to meet with Martino, he demanded to see syllabi of all their courses on religion, faith and morals.
+When the presidents of four Catholic universities and colleges in the diocese asked to meet with Martino, he demanded to first see the syllabi of all their courses on religion, faith and morals.
 The presidents refused this request, stating that their professors owned the syllabi.